WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 if [ $T1 -lt $T2 ]
 then
-    echo The first number $T1 is less than to the second one $T2 else
+    echo The first number $T1 is less than the second one $T2 else
     echo The second number $T2 is less than or equal to the first one $T1 fi